 Dental appliances are becoming more popular for treating Sleep Apnea because they are not bulky and are comfortable to wear.
 These appliances work well in mild to moderate Sleep Apnea, but may not be the best solution for severe cases.
 Vast majority of Sleep Apnea patients, however, can be treated with dental appliances.

-To Know More about your Crown & bridges options, schedule an appointment with us today.
+To know more, Request an appointment with us today.

 Treatments for Sleep Apnea Des Moines - Signs and Symptoms of Sleep Apnea